AarynSmith/aarynsmith.github.io/content/blog/project-euler-7-9.md

 ## Problem 9

-Problem 9 gives us an example of a pythagorean triplet below:
+Problem 9 gives us an example of a Pythagorean triplet below:

 $$ a^2 + b^2 = c^2$$
 $$\text{where:  } a < b < c $$

 We are then asked for the product of a * b * c where a + b + c = 1000.

-We can start with a couple of nested for loops, one (`b`) going to our limit, for the examle we'll use a sum of 15 to include the given numbers of 12, and a second for loop (`a`) that limits at the previous to prevent a from being greater than b.
+We can start with a couple of nested for loops, one (`b`) going to our limit, for the example we'll use a sum of 15 to include the given numbers of 12, and a second for loop (`a`) that limits at the previous to prevent a from being greater than b.
 We can then calculate `c` using `(a**2 + b**2)**.5`.

 ```python
 limit = 12